 In the Court of Appeals decision in Johnson v.
 City of New York, 2010 WL 4720753 (November 23, 2010), five police officers got into a shootout with a robbery suspect at 126th Street and Lenox Avenue in Manhattan.

-Plaintiff Tammy Johnson was playing with her 18-month-old daughter and socializing with neighbors on 126th Street near her residence when she … Read the rest
+Plaintiff Tammy Johnson was playing with her 18-month-old daughter and socializing with neighbors on 126th Street near her residence when she heard gunshots, and she and her daughter took cover by lying on the ground behind an SUV.
+An errant bullet struck Johnson’s elbow, and she commenced a negligence action against the City on behalf of herself and her daughter.

 According to the latest News and Numbers from the Agency for Healthcare Research and Quality (AHRQ) , on average 866 people had to go to the emergency department daily and 26 people were admitted to the hospital daily for treatment of dog bites in 2008.
 That is an 86% increase in 16 years.

 Football helmet safety standards are currently set by the National Operating Committee on Standards for Athletic Equipment (NOCSAE), a nonprofit corporation.
 The testing method used today is essentially the same as was established in the 1970s.
 The original goal was to prevent sudden death, skull fractures and brain bleeding in football, a goal that has been achieved.
-But the hot … Read the rest
+But the hot topic today in football is concussions, an injury todays football helmets cannot eliminate.
+The NFL acknowledged that the lack of a perfect helmet contributed to its decision to use big fines and the threat of suspensions to cut down on … Read the rest

 Trees, snow, lights, candles, trimmings, fires and paper are all signs of the season.
 They are also potential hazards.
 With safety in mind, the U.S. Consumer Product Safety Commission has posted on its website a pamphlet with highly useful information about enjoying these seasonal activities.